sgt7io/gcp-terraform/README.md

 # GCP Terraform

-#### A simple GCP lab to setup GitHub Actions and GCP Container Registry (Deprecated) and GCP Artifact Registry
+#### A simple GCP lab to setup GitHub Actions and GCP Artifact Registry

 ![alt text](images/gcpterraform.png "Terraform all the things in GCP!")